Pylons/pyramid/docs/narr/introduction.rst

 by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
 These applications probably won't serve the same set of customers.
-However, both the ledger-serving and song-serving applications can be written using :mod:`repoze.bfg` because it is a very general open source Python web *framework*.
+However, both a ledger-serving application and a song-serving application might be written using :mod:`repoze.bfg` because it is a very general open source Python web *framework*.
 As a framework, the primary job of :mod:`repoze.bfg` is to make it easier for a developer to create arbitrary web